Making and Connecting

-Apart from joining with other individuals, making connects with the community in another very profound way.
+Apart from joining with other individuals, Maker Education connects with the community in another very profound way.
 Making reacts to needs of the community and helps students learn to solve concrete problems that affect them in their day-to-day lives.
-My Maker philosophy is very closely tied to my overall teaching philosophy; as a teacher, I hope to allow my students to learn in a way that empowers them to find agency in their education, along with using this agency in a social justice perspective.
+My Maker philosophy is very closely tied to my overall teaching philosophy; as a teacher, I allow my students to learn in a way that empowers them to find agency in their education, along with using this agency through the lens of social justice.
 The writings of Paulo Freire in his book Pedagogy of the Oppressed describe how education can be tailored to specific communities, and it can be as simple as wording a math problem to deal with a local problem, or as complicated as designing a full-scale project that centers around the community and the inequalities that can arise in these communities.
-Making can be directly related to solving these problems, such as designing a water-cleaning solution for local water supplies as one example, and I hope to use maker education as a way to help students use their education in a powerful way.
+Making can be directly related to solving these problems, such as designing a water-cleaning solution for local water supplies as one example, and I try to use maker education as a way to help students use their education in a powerful way.

 From the very start of my involvement in the Maker community, I've been in contact with makers in Austin, as well as the amazing online community that helps me create things like this website, my Arduino projects, and much more!
 Perhaps my biggest involvement in the community has to be my UTeach Maker Cohort, shown to the right at my first formal maker event, SXSW Create!
 My cohort has been responsible for planning many maker events where I have been exposed to new ideas and the amazing creativity of the Maker movement.